michelleVerastar/front-end-challenge/README.md

     - the requests are simpler, less lines of code,
     - query param support built in and automatic JSON parsing

-- TODO - Using PWA to allow the user the add the site to thier home screen and save data offline
-    - previous searches will load even if they are not connected to the internet

-- TODO - unit testing using Vitest
-    - This is reccomended in the Vue documentation https://vuejs.org/guide/scaling-up/testing
-    - Based on vite which is already used in this project

 ____________
 Style Notes: